hulakmat/ipfixprobe/README.md

 To compile DPDK interfaces, make sure you have DPDK libraries (and development files) installed and set the `PKG_CONFIG_PATH` environment variable if necessary.
 You can obtain the latest DPDK at http://core.dpdk.org/download/ Use `--with-dpdk` parameter of the `configure` script to enable it.

+To enable compilation of hiearchal flowstores Use `--with-hiearchy-store`.
+This also adds boost-range dependency to the build.

 ## Build & Installation

 ### Source codes